 The best season to visit Aja Ney is between April and October.
 I would also recommend you avoid the monsoon season.

-Hungrel Ney is the third and the last of the three holiest sites of Guru Rinpoche that form the part of “Om Ah Hung” Ney.
+Hungrel Ney is the third and the last of Guru Rinpoche‘s three holiest sites that form the part of “Om Ah Hung” Ney.
 The Hungrel Ney is located just below the present-day Paro Rinpung Dzong known as the Paro Dzong.
 The Dzong was built by Drung Drung Gyelchog (Lama Drung Drung Gyal or Pha Drung Drung or Rinpoche) in the 15th century at the site where Guru Rinpoche blessed in the 8th century.

 The historical site has a Goenkhang of Bjawog Nyap or Jowo Nep (Hungrel Goenpo).
 This Lhakhang is built against the Hungrel drag (cliff) and hosts Guru Sungjoenma as the main relic.
 And just below the Goenkhang are two holy waters (Drubchhu): Jowo Drubchhu and Hungrel Drubchhu.
 These Drubchhus are believed to cleanse all our impurities (drip).